DOAJ/doaj/cms/pages/apply/guide.md

 - All articles must pass through a quality control system (peer review) before publication.
   - The type and details of the peer review process must be stated clearly on the website.
 - Use of a plagiarism checking service is recommended, but not required for inclusion in DOAJ.
+- The editorial board for the journal should consist of at least five people.
+It is recommended that board members should not all come from the same institution.
+- Endogeny
+  - The proportion of published papers where at least one of the authors is an editor, editorial board member or reviewer, or affiliated to the journal's institution must not exceed 20%, based on the latest two issues.

 ---